Making Instant Pot brown rice couldn’t be easier! Set it and forget it, then enjoy your perfect brown rice as a quick side dish!

 Not only that, but there’s no messes from boiled-over pots.
 And there’s no babysitting the pot.
 It’s a set-it-and-forget-it situation.

 But the best part?
 It’s a cinch to do it.
+In fact, that’s why I included this in my list of easy Instant Pot recipes for beginners.

 This Instant Pot brown rice barely even qualifies as a recipe (more of a how-to, maybe?), but it’s come in handy many times for me.